 Green has fielded questions from employees who aren’t too happy about the practice.
 For example, one reader wrote that her slow-to-reimburse employer wanted her to front $1,000 to attend a mandatory conference, which would cause a financial hardship.

 So what do you do when confronted with a similar situation?
-We’ll start with some overall guidance, and then offer 8 tips for using a personal credit card for work expenses.
+We’ll start with some overall guidance, and then offer eight tips for using a personal credit card for work expenses.

-“You can’t just go out and aimlessly spend without having that discussion,” he says.
+“You can’t just go out and aimlessly spend without having that discussion,” he said.
 “Say, ‘Hey, I’m taking X to lunch at XYZ restaurant.
 Am I good?’”
-After all, if your company decides not to authorize an expenditure, you’re on the hook for those charges, he says.
+After all, if your company decides not to authorize an expenditure, you’re on the hook for those charges, he said.

-Many companies put caps on spending for certain types of expenses, such as business lunches or parking, says Kevin Winters, a CPA and founder of CompanyMileage.com, which handles employee reimbursements.
-“You don’t want to learn that the hard way,” he says.
+Many companies put caps on spending for certain types of expenses, such as business lunches or parking, said Kevin Winters, a CPA and founder of CompanyMileage, which handles employee reimbursements.
+“You don’t want to learn that the hard way,” he advised.

 Some employees love the rewards …

-In general, though, using your own card for business expenses might work fine if your financial situation is good, says David Weliver, founding editor of the personal finance site Money Under 30.
-“For someone with a healthy credit line and a couple of credit cards, it’s not a problem,” he says.
+In general, though, using your own card for business expenses might work fine if your financial situation is good, said David Weliver, founding editor of the personal finance site Money Under 30.
+“For someone with a healthy credit line and a couple of credit cards, it’s not a problem,” he said.

 In fact, some employees love racking up the extra miles or points on their rewards cards, Green says.
 For example, San Diego resident Kerri Gois works in marketing for an Internet search company and attends about one conference a month in various U.S. cities.
 She pays for her travel with a cash back rewards card that she also uses for personal spending to maximize rewards, which she collects as a statement credit.

-“It’s free money toward my balance,” she says.
+“It’s free money toward my balance,” she said.